Letters to parents and further information on the measures in place for Covid-19 at Furze Platt

 Sadly, the current guidance says that no overnight visits are possible.
 We are keen to re-launch visits once this has changed.

-recommending that all students and staff wear face coverings when moving around site, although not in lessons.
 Please can you ensure your child is equipped with a face covering for school (as you would if they were going to the shops) as these are to be worn whilst moving around the school site.
 If there is a medical reason why a face covering cannot be worn please inform your child’s Head of House or Pastoral Manager.

 Bubble Areas and One Way System

 Year Group Bubbles will occupy specific areas during breaktimes.
 These are detailed on the attached map.
 Students should not leave these areas.
 The map also shows one-way systems to minimise contact between Bubbles as students move around site.
 You will see that we have erected marquees around site to provide covered space for breaks.

-We would be grateful if you could avoid using cash to purchase items like food and ties as possible.
-Please use Wise Pay to top up accounts if your child has school lunches.
+Please use ParentMail to top up accounts if your child has school lunches.
 We also have a card reader in reception should you need to purchase ties.

 With the school site closed for the majority of students, there remains considerable uncertainty over future events.
 We ask parents and carers to be patient, look out for communications from Furze Platt Senior School and we will endeavour to inform you once timelines are clearer.

 Counselling and Support Services